cchurch/api-docs/source/includes/_api_poll.md

 WebSockets provide a persistent connection between a client and server.
 This uplink enables a two-way data stream over which chunked data can be sent and received as messages.
 This protocol provides a full-duplex communications channel over a single TCP connection, allowing the client to receive event-driven responses without having to poll the server for a reply (effectively decreasing data traffic)

-The WebSocket similarity to the HTTP protocol is that its handshake is interpreted by HTTP servers as an 'upgrade request'
+<aside class="notice">The WebSocket similarity to the HTTP protocol is that its handshake is interpreted by HTTP servers as a HTTP 'upgrade request'</aside>

 ### Client Handshake Request